A guide to applying for compensation under the Criminal Injuries Compensation Scheme.

 Nationality and residency criteria

-You will only be eligible for a payment if you meet the nationality and residency requirements.
+You will only be eligible for a payment if you meet one of the residency, nationality or other requirements under paragraph 10.
 This means that you must have been ordinarily resident in the UK on the date of the incident or one of the conditions in paragraphs 11 or 13 of the Scheme is met.
 Please read our guide to these criteria if you think they will affect you.

 The responsibility for making a case for compensation lies with you.
 This means that you will need to provide us with the evidence necessary to decide your case.
 In particular, we may ask you to provide the following evidence: